Henry Alley: Life and career

 After coming out in 1985, he slowly brought more and more gay themes into his work, which may be described as literary fiction and which emphasizes character and landscape.
 He is especially interested in people who are just getting on their feet, as well as the way a particular point of view may impinge on the outside world and alter its perceived textures.
 His separately published story, Leonardo and I, which won the 2006 Gertrude Press Fiction Chapbook Competition, bears both of these interests out, showing a young man breaking free of Freudian psychoanalysis in 1962 and affirming his true gay heritage found in the Renaissance artist Leonardo da Vinci.
 His political novel, Precincts of Light, dramatizes, in a story of five voices, a brother and sister, both newly out, recovering the lost affections of their children during Oregon's anti-gay Measure Nine crisis.
 The novel also celebrates Gay/Lesbian Liberation in richly poetic language.
-His ensuing short story collection, The Dahlia Field shows a variety of men coming to terms with their need to connect with one another.
+His ensuing short story collection, The Dahlia Field, shows a variety of men coming to terms with their need to connect with one another.
 His new story, "Henry/Henrik," is a piece of historical fiction based on the love relation between the aging Henry James and the young sculptor Henrik Andersen.
-His most recent novel, Men Touching, is a study of a gay Vietnam vet who, in 1986, goes into recovery and forms a greater intimacy with his partner, Bart.
+His ensuing Men Touching, another novel, is a study of a gay Vietnam vet who, in 1986, goes into recovery and forms a greater intimacy with his partner, Bart.
 It also involves a variety of points of view and has its moments of high lyricism.
+His next novel, Galen's Legacy, was published by Rattling Good Yarns Press, which offers a webpage with readings from the book.
+(See below under "References.")
+It is a close-up on a gay man, newly released from prison for a crime he did not commit, who is guided by the spirit of his beloved and departed gay uncle.
+In this book, the protagonist finds intimacy with a partner, and their union is blessed by the "presence" of the god Pluto when they take a trip with Galen's family to Holland.

+Alley's latest novel, At Large, is in two parts, one involving 1968 from the point of view of activist and poet, Sue Doerrer, the other involving 2001 and beyond from the point of view of Dan Tatascore, an eventual psychiatrist practitioner who also pursues activism.
+Both protagonists, having worked in the same county hospital, try to better the country.
+The novel is punctuated by lyrical flights of "at large" characters, who are the miscast and exiled in America.
+Alley worked on the novel for over fifty years.

 Alley lives in Eugene, Oregon, with his husband Austin Gray, a poet and teacher.